 Value It Communicates: Convenient buying process

 Carvana’s USP is communicating its better purchasing process value proposition.
-They make it easy and stress-free to buy cars.
 “We sell cars, but we’re not car salesmen” tells consumers that their salespeople won’t use any of the shady tactics buyers often correlate with car salespeople.
-Under the USP, Carvana goes on to suggest that Carvana will make sure their buyers are satisfied before locking them into the purchase.
+Carvana goes on to suggest that they’ll make sure their buyers are satisfied before locking them into the purchase.
 It also uses a trustworthy voice.

-Keep your eyes peeled for other USPs that you come across, especially when looking into your competitors.
+Keep your eyes peeled for other USPs that you come across, and how effective they are in their lead nurturing efforts.
 Think of your USP as a work in progress, and every so often test your existing USP with a potential new one as you continue getting inspiration from great ones that you come across.

 Bottom Line: Unique Selling Proposition